 Wake up early on Sunday to beat the crowd to a Jazz Brunch at Royal Street’s Court of Two Sisters.
 Children under four eat free, and you’ll find an array of foods to please even the pickiest of palates at their diverse and delicious buffet.
 Sit indoors near the jazz trio or outside in their charming vine-covered courtyard.
 If you are bold enough to try one of their famous Bloody Marys, don’t forget to counter it with coffee so you can keep up with the kids as you head down Toulouse Street to Woldenberg Park on the Mississippi River.
 Enjoy a beautiful morning stroll as you watch the boats and work off your breakfast.

 This path will take you to your next stop, the Aquarium of the Americas on Canal Street.
+Notice: The Audubon Aquarium is temporarily closed due to renovations.
+Please check with the Audubon Aquarium for updates.
 The whole family will be fascinated by the fish, string rays and other sea creatures as you walk through the aquatic tunnel.
 All will adore the playful penguins and sea otters, but nothing is more sensational than the shark tank.
 There’s a lot to look at and even to touch as you head to the Adventure Island exhibit, where the kids can run around, and you can relax.
 Kids will be fascinated by an up-close and personal adventure with hundreds of birds inside Parakeet Pointe.

 Walk past the Spanish Plaza to the Riverwalk on Poydras Street, where the food court is the perfect spot for family-friendly dining, not to mention souvenir shopping.
 Everyone will find the food they are looking for, whether it’s a fried seafood po-boy, red beans and rice or staples like sandwiches and chicken fingers.
 Regardless of your dining selection, you will love your surroundings as you sit by the river and admire the ships that pass through one of the busiest ports in world.